-The ADP5037 contains two LDOs with low quiescent current and low dropout voltage, and provides up to 300 mA of output current.
+The ADP5024 contains one LDO with low quiescent current and low dropout voltage and provides up to 300 mA of output current.
 Drawing a low 10 $\mu$ A quiescent current (typical) at no load makes the LDO ideal for battery-operated portable equipment.

-Each LDO operates with an input voltage of 1.7 V to 5.5 V. The wide operating range makes these LDOs suitable for cascading configurations where the LDO supply voltage is provided from one of the buck regulators.
+The LDO operates with an input voltage of 1.7 V to 5.5 V. The wide operating range makes the LDO suitable for cascading configurations where the LDO supply voltage is provided from one of the buck regulators.

-Each LDO output voltage is set through external resistor dividers as shown in Figure 48 for LDO1.
-The output voltage can optionally be factory programmed to default values as indicated in the Ordering Guide section.
+The LDO output voltage is set through external resistor dividers, as shown in Figure 48.
+The output voltage can optionally be factory programmed to default values, as indicated in the Ordering Guide section.
 In this event, Ra and Rb are not needed, and FB3 must be connected to the top of the capacitor on VOUT3.
 FB3 is 0.5 V.

-The LDOs also provide high power supply rejection ratio (PSRR), low output noise, and excellent line and load transient response with only a small 1 $\mu$ F ceramic input and output capacitor.
+The LDO also provides high power supply rejection ratio (PSRR), low output noise, and excellent line and load transient response with only a small 1 $\mu F$ ceramic input and output capacitor.